TomBeckett/tombeckett.github.io/content/posts/skip-source-read-comments.md

 - *"Java? isn't that an old slow language?"*
 - *"PHP is always insecure, I don't know why people use it!"*
-- *"Node's npm ecosystem sucks"*.
+- *"Node's ecosystem is dangerous.."*
 - *"Why didn't they use TypeScript?/Go/Rust??"*

 After enough random comments to move the post from the *new*, more people will show up and dispute these claims.
 Don't worry, they wont need to read the article either.

 - *"Wait, until you hear about how many sites run Wordpress.."*
-- *"Have you heard about Laravel?
-Its actually okay for PHP"*
+- *"Have you heard about Laravel? it's actually okay for PHP"*
-- *"Try Deno/Yarn/nvm, its much better than npm"*
+- *"Try Deno/Yarn/nvm, it's much better than npm"*
 - *"Go/Rust is a fad"
 - *"I don't understand why we need TypeScript, JavaScript is fine"*